BroadleafCommerce/LegacyDemoSite/README.md

     a.
 Create the Dialect class (follow the catalog example)

     b.
-Add the Dialect to the available list (`applicationContext-servlet.xml`)
+Add the Dialect to the available list `applicationContext-servlet.xml`

 2. Add a processor that subclasses the proper AbstractProcessor.
 See `CategoriesProcessor` or the Thymeleaf documentation for more examples)

 3. Register the processor in the Dialect class

+### Where do things go?

+We should try to keep all HTML out of Processors.
+Although you're able to mess with the DOM in Thymeleaf processors, this is not a strategy we want to follow.
+Instead, use the `AbstractModelVariableModifierProcessors` to add something to the evaluation context root (AKA the `model` in Spring terms) and then use it with Thymeleaf iterations further down.
+(Check out the `CategoriesProcessor` and how the Nav categories render in `nav.html` for an example).

 ### URL Handling